Concept Video

 OUTER BOX

 The outer box was painted in a deep charcoal chalkboard paint to mimic the deep dark of a desert sky.
-The title was painted on using a stencil.
-The inside of the box was also painted, with a dark, deep blue.
-I printed out a photograph of a “khomeissa” (a typical symbol in Touareg culture), and applied it to the inside cover of the box.
-I again added some gold washi tape to keep with the theme.
+The inside of the box features the “khomeissa,” a typical symbol in Touareg culture.